dachisgroupuk/dg-security/README.txt

 This plugin is influenced by the [Force Strong Passwords plugin ](https://github.com/gyrus/Force-Strong-Passwords)

+The next version will look to include expiring passwords for administration level user accounts.

 == Installation ==

 1. Upload `dg-security` directory to the `/wp-content/plugins/` directory